 The system is maintained by the Lancaster Department of Transportation.
 To report an issue call 740-687-6668.

 And our system continues to grow as we address drainage issues, make system repairs and address combined sewer overflows.
-Through 2013 the stormwater utility has completed $38 million in construction projects ranging from relocating catch basins to the Lake Allen Sewer Separation Project.
+Through 2021 the stormwater utility has completed $61 million in construction projects ranging from relocating catch basins, separating combined sewer, addressing drainage issues and stream and wetland restoration.
 You can follow our construction program as well as other City projects on our Under Construction page.

 The Stormwater Utility is a partner in the City's Long Term Control Plan for Combined Sewer Overflows.
 Combined sewers were originally conceived to carry both stormwater and sewage.
 Under storm conditions, the combined sewers overflow at regulators into the Hocking River, Baldwin Run and Fetter's Run.
 Ohio EPA has mandated that the City reduce the number of overflows to 2-4 events in a "typical year".
 Through 2013, the City has invested $68 million in combined sewer overflow management.
 The Long Term Control Plan calls for an additional $23 million over the next ten years in additional projects.
 For more information on the plan see our Long Term Control Plan page.